docknetwork/planning/rfc/0004-interop.md

 Another factor to take into account is that the three demo applications (Issuer/Wallet/Verifier) need to be built in any case, and a probably good option is to use the existing ones from Transmute or Digital Bazaar as example.
 All of them seem to be very similar, which suggests that they may just be forks of each other and share most of the code except for the addition of a specific vendor.
 If after deeper study this remains being the case, it may be wise to follow the trend and use what these example repos are using ([CHAPI in this case](https://github.com/digitalbazaar/chapi-demo-issuer)) which would a) ensure we'll end up proving interop with them, and b) probably save a good amount of effort/time/money by reusing a lot of their code.

 Careful analysis of these repos should be done before writing the Spec, the final choice may just depend on that.
-At the end of the day neither option seem to add significant value to our set of tools beside proving interoperability, so we should probably go with the cheaper alternative.
+At the end of the day neither option seem to add significant value to Dock's set of tools beside proving interoperability, so we should probably go with the cheaper alternative.

 ## Deferred Decisions

-- CHAPI vs DIDComm choice.
+- (for now) CHAPI vs DIDComm choice.
+Will probably answer this before creating the PR.
+TODO: solve this!

 ## Other Considerations